 Anxiety is basically a clinical term for fear which everyone at one time or another experiences with or without a diagnosis of some sort of anxiety “disorder.”
 Psychiatry pathologizes much of the normal human experience and in opposing fashion fear and/or anxiety is often referred to in Buddhism and other alternative philosophies as normal.
 A normal form of human suffering. … [click on title for the rest of the post]

-Recovery Stories This post may be cut and pasted in its entirety and shared without further permission.
+Stories of healing and transformation This post may be cut and pasted in its entirety and shared without further permission.
 These are all stories of recovery (or the word I prefer is transformation) that involve freedom from drugs/medications.
-Most everyone on these pages were told they would need psychiatric drugs for the rest of their lives and proved […]
+Most everyone on these pages were told they would need psychiatric drugs for the rest of their […]

 As our bodies heals from the iatrogenic injury caused by psychiatric drugs, the process of healing the autonomic nervous system demands the continual working with fear in the body.
 These drugs create post traumatic stress and exacerbate that which was already in our bodies.